Natural Resources and Environment B.S.

 2

 Complete a minor, pre-vet, or 15 credits in a support field which is a group of courses selected for its clear pertinence to a cohesive program.
+Students in this program who declare the Environmental Change Minor must take courses for the minor that are not requirements for this B.S. degree.
 Support fields may include but are not limited to natural resources and environment, chemistry, communication, education, art, fisheries and wildlife management.
 Courses must be approved by the student’s academic advisor and department head prior to attaining senior standing.
-Note: students must take a total of 39 upper-division credits.

 Roadmaps